trustmark-2005-ltd/TrustMark-Retrofit-Integration/README.md

 > GET /Taxonomies/DocumentTypes

 >[!WARNING]
 > This taxonomy is set to be depreciated.
-Use [MeasureTypesByMatrixType](#measuretypesbyprojecttype) instead.
+Use [DocumentsByMatrixType](#documentsbymatrixtype) instead.
 >
 Returns a list of options for `documentType` in the SupportingDocument requests and `supportingDocumentAttachments.documentType` in the AssessmentSubmit and ProjectStart requests.